dpup/prefab/README.md

 gRPC Gateway.
 It provides sensible defaults to get your server up and running with minimal boilerplate, while also offering configuration via environment variables, config files, or programmatic options.

-Prefab includes a suite of plugins, adding capabilities such as authentication, logging, templating, and ACLs.
+Prefab includes a suite of plugins, adding capabilities such as authentication, authorization, logging, and templating.

 ## ✅ Features